pingcap/docs/time-to-live.md

 You can use TTL together with [default values of the data types](/data-type-default-values.md).
 The following are two common usage examples:

-* Use `DEFAULT CURRENT_TIMESTAMP` to specify the default value of a column as the current creation time and use this column as the TTL timestamp column:
+* Use `DEFAULT CURRENT_TIMESTAMP` to specify the default value of a column as the current creation time and use this column as the TTL timestamp column.
+Records that were created 3 months ago are expired:

     ```sql
     CREATE TABLE t1 (